-Students majoring in management information systems must complete a minimum of nine credits in 300-level or above MIS courses not listed as major requirements.
-Students may also take MIS 202 and MIS 203 to meet the major electives requirement.
+Students majoring in management information systems must complete a minimum of nine credits any 300-level or above MIS courses not listed as major requirements.
+Students may also take MGT 315, SCM 310, SCM 311, SCM 320 and any 300-level or above special topic courses approved by the department.